MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual- develop-tutorial.md

 ---
-title: Use developer tools to create custom visuals
+title: Developing a Power BI Custom Visual
 description: Custom visuals allow you to meet your users' needs and match your app's design.
-Learn how to create a custom visual for Power BI using the developer tools.
+Learn how to create a custom visual for Power BI.
 author: markingmyname
 ms.author: maghan
 manager: kfile